shivanshu3/webAppsAssignments/assignment-1.md

                     - ...

     - Notes:
-        - You can find all 8 images here [TODO].
+        - You can find all 8 images in the `images` folder.
         - The images will likely be too big to fit on the screen, but that's OK, since that will be fixed in the next task.

 2. Create a CSS stylesheet to add relevant styles that would help you design the layout for the web page.
 A few things to keep in mind: